rebootl/website-copy/README.md

 - automatic adaption of config files for Joomla websites

-Currently implemented scenarios include:
+Currently implemented modules include:

-Scenario 1)
+__-r-l-rdb-ldb__

+where `-r-l` stands for remote-website to local-website and `-rdb-ldb` for remote-db to local-db

+Scenario:

     production site
       - web server (remote)